Utkarshsah2004/Red-Arrow-Detection/README.md

-# Arrow Detection using OpenCV
+# Red Arrow Detection using OpenCV

 This project uses OpenCV and Python to detect arrow shapes in real-time through a webcam feed.
 The program processes video frames to identify contours resembling arrows and calculates the inclination of the detected arrow shapes.